 - Fantasy Name Generators (It says fantasy but has features for other genres).

 - Book Title Generator

-But then, deep down inside me, I am aware of the need for professional book designers to come in, especially if I have my works published on Amazon.
+But then, deep down inside me, I know the need for professional book designers to come in, primarily if my works are published on Amazon.